A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Related Work

 \section{Related Work}

-\textbf{Embodied Instruction Following} requires agents to perform desirable actions in a multimodal (vision + language) environment.
-While some work focuses on model-based planning which can be traced back to classic semantic parsing \citep{zhang2022danli,huang2022language}, the complexity of system dynamics has lead to more recent research on end-to-end model-free approaches using behaviour cloning algorithm \citep{gaddy2019pre,hill2020grounded,yu2022using}.
-However, the tight coupling between the model and the task-specific action space hinders the use of pretrained models.
-In contrast, LRS decouples the reasoning and the policy models by creating an intermediate reward interface.

-\textbf{Reward Shaping} is a well-accepted technique in RL to enhance the learning efficiency of agents by providing frequent and informative auxiliary reward signals \citep{ng1999policy}. \citet{goyal2019using, goyal2021pixl2r} formally defined the term ``Language Reward Shaping'' and showed LRS improved agents' success rate in a sparse reward environment.
-Nevertheless, the conversion of human natural language feedback into rewards is not exclusive to LRS but has also been used in other domains, such as embodied instruction following agents \citep{macglashan2014training, arumugam2017accurately, williams2018learning}, dialogue systems \citep{ouyang2022training}, visual language navigation \citep{wang2019reinforced} and recommender systems \citep{lin2022inferring}.
-Additionally, \citet{fu2019language} learned a language-conditioned reward function for Inverse RL framework so that the reward function could represent expert preferences, while \citet{kaplan2017beating}, \citet{ibarz2018reward, wang2019reinforced} and \citet{du2023guiding} generated rewards from natural language instructions when the original environmental reward signal was infrequent.
-However, none of these studies discussed the potential collapse of the system due to rewarding partially matched trajectories.
+\textbf{Language Reward Shaping (LRS)} is a term formally defined by \citet{goyal2019using, goyal2021pixl2r}.
+It involves constructing a reward function that rewards agent behaviours aligned with expert instructions.
+The technique has been implemented across various domains, ranging from dialogue systems \citep{ouyang2022training}, visual language navigation \citep{wang2019reinforced} to recommender systems \citep{lin2022inferring}.
+While prior studies on LRS \citep{kaplan2017beating, ibarz2018reward, wang2019reinforced, du2023guiding} have touted its efficacy, they have not discussed the potential collapse of the system due to rewarding partially matched trajectories.

 \textbf{Reward Perturbation Analysis} is an orthogonal work that studies the influence of reward perturbation on the performance of RL algorithms.
 Previous research on reward perturbation has focused on relatively limited types of poisoned rewards, such as reversing the sign of the numeric rewards \citep{zhang2021robust, ilahi2021challenges}, adaptive reward attack \citep{huang2017adversarial, zhang2020adaptive}, reward delay attack \citep{sarkar2022reward}, and action-triggered reward manipulation \citep{wang2021backdoorl}.
-In particular, \citet{xu2022efficient} conducted an empirical experiment for reward poisoning on popular Deep RL models including PPO \citep{schulman2017proximal} and DQN \citep{mnih2013playing} and found that Deep RL algorithms could be easily disrupted by simple reward poisoning attacks.
-In contrast, our paper introduces and analyses the impact of a novel form of reward perturbation based on the idea of loosening task constraints, which is implicitly present in LRS methods proposed to date.
+In comparison, our research introduces and evaluates the effects of a new variant of reward perturbation, rooted in the concept of relaxing task constraints, which is implicitly inherent in existing LRS methods.